kennylajara/Market-Auction-Value-CHALLENGE/README.md

 1. Clone the repository.
 2. Get into the directory.
 3. Create a virtual environment.
+4. Activate virtual environment.
-4. Install the dependencies on the requirements.txt file.
+5. Install the dependencies on the requirements.txt file.

 # Testing